AlgorithmiKee/notes/Machine_Learning/ELBO.md

 \end{align}
 $$

 Note that the expectation is taken w.r.t. $z \sim \mathcal N(\mu, \Sigma)$, which depends on the optimization variable.
-Hence, we use reparameterization trick by expressing $z$ as a deterministic transformation of a standard Gaussian:
+Hence, we need reparameterization trick by expressing $z$ as a deterministic transformation of a standard Gaussian:

 $$
 z = \mu + L\epsilon